facebook/react/docs/docs/state-and-lifecycle.md

 <FormattedDate date={this.state.date} />
 ```

-The `FormattedDate` component would receive the `date` in its props and wouldn't know whether it came from the `Clock`'s state, the props, or was typed by hand:
+The `FormattedDate` component would receive the `date` in its props and wouldn't know whether it came from the `Clock`'s state, from the `Clock`'s props, or was typed by hand:

 ```js
 function FormattedDate(props) {